Request

 }

-The first id=123 will be parsed, while id=234 is discarded:
+Then the first id=123 will be parsed, and id=234 will be discarded:

 let user: User = req.parse_queries().unwrap();